ankitsingh25/MovieRating_Sentiment_Analysis/README.md

 using only 1600:400 reviews.Former was done so as easily upload dataset to github w.r.t < 25MB
-limit while latter was done to achieve results in less time.It is obvious that more data will lead to more accuracy but demands huge amounts of resources not available with me as well as sometimes it surpasses google colab too.I intend to create a memory efficient model in future.
+limit while latter was done to achieve results in less time.It is obvious that more data will lead to more accuracy but demands huge amounts of resources not available with me as well as sometimes it surpasses google colab resources too.I intend to create a memory efficient model in future.

 The nltk library is used in this project.